MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 </div>
 </details>

 I tried to keep the generated code as readable as possible, to some degree it worked, but there are still quite a few ugly parts.
+I keep all buffers in `uint` format, as otherwise you can do `compareexchange` atomics on float elements (at least I think you can't), so because of this there are a lot of `asuint` and `asfloat`/`asint` all over the place in an average generated kernel.

 For this specific example its still quite nice, as we dont have a lot of algorithmic operations or automatically generated autodiff slop.

 ## Runtimes